Your EV and PHEV Charging Options in Perth

 For those travelling further, from Cannington, Queens Park, or Wilson into the city, the growing network of fast chargers along Shepperton Road and Albany Highway provides convenient backup options.

-Drivers heading to Perth Airport from Ascot, Redcliffe, or Cloverdale will find charging infrastructure at the airport terminals, making EVs a practical choice for frequent flyers or airport workers.
+Drivers heading to Perth Airport from Ascot, Redcliffe, or Cloverdale will find charging in the surrounding airport precinct, making EVs a practical choice for frequent flyers or airport workers.

 Charging at Work